Cenmrev/V2RayX/README.md

 open V2RayX.xcodeproj and use Xcode to build V2RayX, or if you prefer command line, in the project folder,

-`xcodebuild -project V2RayX.xcodeproj -target V2RayX -configuration Release -sdk macosx10.12`
+`xcodebuild -project V2RayX.xcodeproj -target V2RayX -configuration Release `

 Then you can find V2RayX.app in `./build/Release/V2RayX.app`.